FAST Act Reauthorization

 Address VMT Concerns

 As federal receipts into the Highway Trust Fund continue to decline, federal policymakers are considering ways to fund the national transportation system.
 One mechanism is a “vehicle miles traveled” (VMT) fee.
 NATaT is concerned that a VMT fee would impact rural drivers proportionally higher than others.
 Studies have shown that a per-mile VMT fee of between five cents and 25 cents would increase the daily work trip costs for low-income rural residents between $2.80 and $14 per day.
-NATaT wants to ensure that any effort to impose VMT fees takes into account the limited transportation options for rural residents and the resulting need to use their vehicles to access work and daily services.
+NATaT wants to ensure that any effort to impose VMT fees considers the limited transportation options for rural residents and the resulting need to use their vehicles to access work and daily services.
 In addition to a fair VMT model, NATaT would support an examination of the following revenue raisers for reauthorization:

 - Raise the federal gas tax and index it to inflation